 Have we secured tenants for the building?

 Ms. Byrne responded to the queries raised and advised that there is no extension to the foot print of the building.
 The building will be upgraded to modern day standards to facilitate a future use.
 Part 8 proposal relates only to the existing building and only for planning purposes.
-A commitment has been given to the members to brief them fully on the funding for the site and the overall project.
+A commitment has been given to the members to brief them fully on the funding and the overall project.
 In 2013, members agreed to retain the Mayfair and the Brewhouse.
 The Council will be seeking mixed use for the development and there is an expectation that employment will be created here.

 Mr. Walton advised that an archaeology strategy for the entire site is being advanced.
 There is ongoing consultation with the Dept. of Arts, Heritage & the Gaeltacht (DAHG) and they are satisfied with the process and the proposals to date.
 The proposed development will be undertaken in line with the detailed archaeological requirements of the DAHG, with the works being subject to ministerial license or consent.